 I came around the final corner and stopped dead in my tracks at the front door.
 A plaque had been erected right next to the entrance.
 Engraved in metal, it read, “The Cane Ridge Shrine”.
 I shook my head in disgust.

+The Cane Ridge Shrine Plaque outside the door.

-The Cane RMy heart grieved, “Lord Jesus, I’m so sorry that they made this move of God about them.
+My heart grieved, “Lord Jesus, I’m so sorry that they made this move of God about them.
 I’m so sorry that they enshrined you.”
 Hot tears ran down my cheeks.

 While walking through the graveyard, I also noted that several of the tombstones from those great pioneers also had masonic symbols engraved into them.